Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

+which can be deduced from the Pfaff transformations in \eqref{eq:Pfaff-transf}.
 In addition to $\eqref{eq:Pfaff-transf}$ and $\eqref{eq:Euler-transf}$, the other Kummer relations describe the analytic continuation of hypergeometric functions at the other singularities.
 For example, the analytic continuation of from near 0 to $\infty$ can be expressed by following equation \cite[Theorem 2.3.2]{AAR},

 For more details, see \cite{AAR, Kummer, Slater}.